Japanese fans celebrate Osaka’s rise to top of tennis world

 Kimiko Date reached the semifinals of the Australian Open in 1994, the 1995 French Open and Wimbledon in 1996 but never made it to a Grand Slam final.

-“It would be fantastic to see her represent Japan,” Aizawa said.
+“It would be fantastic to see her represent Japan,” said Daisuke Aizawa said.
 “I think she would be the favorite to win gold and that would be a huge boost for Japan.”

+When asked about being the face of the Olympics, Osaka was her usual quirky self.

+“Yikes! if that happens, I’d be very honored,” Osaka said.
+“Hopefully for their sake, they don’t do that.”

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports